AmandineBenza/poly-share/polyshare/README.md

 ## Updating to latest Artifacts

-An easy way to keep your projects up to date is to use the maven [Versions plugin][versions-plugin].
+An easy way to keep your projects up to date is to use the maven.

     mvn versions:display-plugin-updates
     mvn versions:display-dependency-updates